Home » Identity » Page 2

 What are the best ways to deal with identity and nationalism in Europe?
 During the History Camp in Georgia, 25 participants from 16 different countries gathered in Tbilisi to exchange their ideas on nationalism and Europ... (more)

-#callBritain: Over and Out?
+#callBritain: Over and out?

 What exactly is going on in Britain?
 What are young people thinking about Britain’s future after the BREXIT-referendum?
 We decided to activate our European network and #CallBritain to ask two young voters to tell us abou... (more)